paarthsiloiya/console-othello/AI_DOCUMENTATION.md

 ### Core Algorithm
 *   **MinMax with Alpha-Beta Pruning**: The foundation is still the standard MinMax algorithm optimized with Alpha-Beta pruning to cut off irrelevant branches of the search tree.
 *   **Iterative Deepening**: Instead of searching to a fixed depth, the AI searches to depth 1, then depth 2, and so on, until a time limit (2 seconds) is reached.
 This ensures the AI always has a valid move ready and uses its time efficiently.
+*   **Transposition Table**: A hash map stores previously evaluated board states.
+If the AI encounters a position it has seen before (even via a different sequence of moves), it retrieves the stored score instead of re-calculating, drastically reducing computation time.
+*   **Move Ordering**: Before searching, valid moves are sorted based on static weights (e.g., checking corners first).
+This helps Alpha-Beta pruning find "good enough" moves earlier, allowing it to prune more branches and search deeper.

 ### Evaluation Function (Heuristics)
 The AI evaluates board states using a weighted combination of three factors, which changes dynamically based on the game phase (Opening, Midgame, Endgame):